 Interactions is designed to build time-critical, rule-based, and activity-driven customer journeys on a single-customer level.
 Besides creating such automated journeys, you can respond immediately to your customers’ behavior.
 The Automation Center is still there for you - its power lies in truly personalized, lifecycle-based customer journeys, which enable large contact lists to travel through your program from one node to another.

-We recommend migrating External event-based Automation Center programs to Interactions as it provides more reliable performance due to its engine that was designed for single-contact execution.
+We recommend creating External event-based programs in Interactions as it provides more reliable performance due to its engine that was designed for single-contact execution.
 Interactions can process a higher volume of events at the same time, the delay between starting a program and sending the treatment is insignificant (if no Wait node is included in the program).
 You can also send Push notifications and SMS messages in real time, add contacts to Web Channel or In-app campaigns immediately and add contacts to CRM Ads campaigns (there is a 1-hour delay in synchronizing the audience between Interactions and CRM Ads).
-Also, you can easily branch your program based on event attributes with the Interactions, whereas it is much more difficult in the Automation Center because it requires you to send very specific external events.
+Also, you can easily create branches in your program based on event attributes with Interactions.

 The table below lists the most important features of Interactions and shows you the differences between it and the Automation Center.

 |Building activity- and event-driven journeys||✔︎

 |Journeys on single-contact level||✔︎

 |Lifecycle campaigns for large contact lists||X||✔︎

 For more information on the available Interactions features, see Interactions features in the Emarsys product packages.